StackVista/stackstate-docs/use/health-state/about-health-state.md

 ## View health state

-When **view health state** is enabled for a view, it will report a health state as one of four colours:
+When **view health state** is enabled for a view, it will report a health state as one of four colors:

 * 🟩 Green - `CLEAR` - There is nothing to worry about.
 * 🟧 Orange - `DEVIATING` - Something may require your attention.